usegalaxy-au/Notes/Administraton.md

 * CVMFS for most reference indices.
 * Come up with a community policy for handling reference indices and the CVMFS with usegalaxy.eu staff and usegalaxy.org staff.
 * Gareth, Simon, Derek and Igor
+* Come up with a policy for handling local reference data installations

+### Data Libraries

+* How should we handle data like this?
+* Tutorial input data should definitely be in data libraries.
+* GATK stuff.
+* Other useful data such as annotated reference data.